 - Claims of adverse possession.

-Defective title can result in problems establishing ownership, which can complicate resale or impact the exercise of rights over the property.
+The defective title can result in problems establishing ownership, which can complicate resale or impact the exercise of rights over the property.

 Action to Quiet Title

 A judgment quieting title is a type of declaratory judgment.
-This is highly sought after because it is ordinarily conclusive as to the rights of the parties and their successors with respect to all matters in issue that were or should have been determined in the action.
+This is highly sought after because it is ordinarily conclusive as to the rights of the parties and their successors with respect to all matters in the issue that were or should have been determined in the action.
 This means that any decision would bar subsequent litigation based on the same claim or cause of action.
 It should be noted that a default judgment (where no defendants appear) is just as conclusive as if the judgment had been rendered in a litigated case.

 The Real Property Actions and Proceedings Law sets forth that a claim to a quiet title must contain the following: